Tokyo in 3 Days

 Public Bath

 After dinner, we return to the hotel.
-Like many Japanese hotels, it has a public bath.
+Like many Japanese hotels, it has a Public Bath – an essential experience for a visit to Japan.
 I’m not sure quite what this entails, but I don my swimming costume and off I go.
 It’s basically what it says – a big bath.
-It’s very hot; rather like being in an oversized jacuzzi which hasn’t been turned on.
+It’s very hot; rather like being in an oversize Jacuzzi which hasn’t been turned on.

 Apparently, you don’t wear clothes in a public bath.
+Who knew?
+Not me, obviously.
 I come waltzing in in my swimming costume and everyone else is naked, leaving me feeling extremely overdressed.
-I’m not sure how to react; immediately whip my tits out or just get in the water demurely and not draw attention to myself.
-I opt for the latter, but I feel rather out of place surrounded by exposed fannies when mine’s all covered up.
-So I don’t stay long before retiring.
-Japan is an enormous city and on our first day, including parkrun, we have covered 12 miles.
-So it’s time for an early night before another sightseeing instalment tomorrow.
+I’m not sure how to react; immediately whip my tits out or just get in the water demurely and not draw attention to myself?
+I opt for the latter, but feel rather out of place surrounded by exposed fannies when mine’s all covered up.
+I don’t stay long before beating a retreat.

 View from Mitsui Garden Hotel